urbansci/FlowSR/README.md

 Pkg.instantiate()
 ```

-Our project is based on SymbolicRegression.jl, and we modified it to optimize mobility model in the allocation way.
-Thus, the project need to be installed manually.
+Our project is based on `SymbolicRegression.jl`, and we modified it to search for allocation mobility model.
+The modified package requires manual installation.
 After activating the project environment in last step, run the following command in julia REPL:
 ```julia
 using Pkg
 Pkg.develop(path="path/to/your/project/SymbolicRegression.jl")